pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Describe what is happening in the code above.

 * **Your Answer:**
+The code is choosing to render one or the other based on if there is a currentUserId present
 ---

 - [ ] Now try logging in.
 Then, when you're on the `/users` page, refresh the page.